virtualrobotix/vrbrain_nuttx/NuttX/misc/buildroot/configs/README.txt

   This configuration build an NXFLAT toolchain (only) for use with the ARM9.

-arm-kconfig-frontends-3.12.0.0
-  The kconfig-frontends tools are required to configure NuttX.
-This configuration will build (only) the kconfig-frontends tools.
-Any of these configurations can (and should) be extended to build the kconfig-frontend tools.
-NOTE:  The arm-prefix on this configuration is there because ARM is, indeed, selected internally.
-However, nothing about the kconfig-frontends depends upon ARM.

 avr-defconfig-4.3.3
 avr-defconfig-5.4.2
   Builds an AVR toolchain using gcc 4.3.3 or 4.5.2.
 This configuration